Plugin: UEFI Capsule

 If you don’t want or need this functionality you can use the -Dplugin_uefi_capsule=disabled option.

-When this plugin is enabled, the companion UEFI binary may also be built from the fwupd-efi project if not already present on the filesystem.
-This behavior can be overridden using the meson option -Defi_binary=false.
+When this plugin is enabled, the companion UEFI binary may also be built from the fwupd-efi project if not already present on the filesystem by using the meson option -Defi_binary=true.

 For this companion binary to work with secure boot, it will need to be signed by an authority trusted with shim and/or the host environment.